-ACOFP 2024 HEALTH POLICY
+ACOFP 2026 HEALTH POLICY

-ADVOCACY PRIORITY NUMBER FIVE
+ADVOCACY PRIORITY NUMBER SIX

 Osteopathic family physicians are committed to treating vulnerable populations, such as rural patients, uninsured/underinsured individuals, and racial/ethnic minorities.
-ACOFP believes there are several ways to improve family physicians’ ability to ensure health and longevity for these populations.
+ACOFP believes there are several ways to improve family physicians’ ability to ensure health and longevity for these populations[1] [2] [3] .

 Additionally, ACOFP strongly believes all individuals—regardless of race, color, religion, sex, gender identity, sexual orientation, age, or disability—should have access to high-quality health care.
 As an organization, we have expressed disapproval of federal efforts to restrict or otherwise limit care based on immutable characteristics of an individual.
 Congress and the federal government must uphold the rights of all individuals and ensure there are no discriminatory laws or regulations.